wjcarey/wordpress-move-install/README.md

 # wordpress-move-install
-move a wordpress install and modify the default virtual host and certbot configuration
+move a wordpress install and modify the default virtual host file. the script will prompt you for old and new install locations. not for use in multisite wordpress configurations.

 ### run this code from the commandline.
 The script will ask you where to install wordpress files.
 You can also pass in old and new directories as arguments
 ~~~